SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Challenges and Design of S URFACE B ENCH

 \subsection{Benchmark Construction Pipeline}

-The construction of \modelname~ visualized in figure \ref{fig:dataset} follows a structured, multi-phase pipeline designed to ensure scientific grounding, analytic diversity, and robustness against memorization. \textbf{(1) Domain Selection:} We first identify key scientific domains (such as optics, fluid dynamics, electromagnetics, materials science, and robotics) that naturally give rise to continuous 3D surfaces governed by analytic equations. \textbf{(2) Equation Selection:} Within each domain, representative problems are selected and their governing equations are obtained in explicit, implicit, or parametric form, providing physically interpretable seeds for transformation. \textbf{(3) Operator Distribution:} The collected corpus is analyzed to estimate the empirical distribution of symbolic operators (e.g., trigonometric, exponential, rational, polynomial), ensuring that later augmentations reflect realistic symbolic usage patterns observed in scientific laws. \textbf{(4) Compositional Augmentation:} To mitigate memorization of canonical forms, we apply controlled symbolic perturbations inspired by LLM-SRBench~\citep{llmsrbench}, including functional nesting (e.g., $\sin(x)\!\rightarrow\!\sin(x^2+ y^2)$), additive and multiplicative term blending, coordinate reparameterization (affine, polar, or spherical substitutions), and operator substitution (e.g., replacing $\sin(x)$ with $\tanh(x)$ or $(1-e^{-x})$).
-These augmentations produce non-canonical yet analytically solvable variants that maintain interpretability while forcing models to reason compositionally rather than retrieve memorized templates. \textbf{(5) Novelty Check:} Each generated equation is symbolically simplified and verified for analytic solvability, numerical stability, and novelty relative to prior benchmarks (Feynman~\citep{feynman}, SRBench~\citep{srbench}), discarding redundant or trivial forms. \textbf{(6) Stability Check:} Candidate surfaces are evaluated under boundary and edge conditions (e.g., $x,y\!=\!0$ or asymptotic limits) to ensure continuity, differentiability, and bounded evaluation domains. \textbf{(7) Data Generation:} For each validated surface, we uniformly sample points across a bounded 3D domain to produce reference datasets for explicit, implicit, and parametric formulations, using adaptive sampling density in regions of high curvature. \textbf{(8) Expert Validation:} Finally, all surfaces are visually inspected by domain experts to confirm smoothness, completeness, and physical plausibility, removing degenerate or unstable cases.
-This pipeline yields a benchmark of $183$ rigorously validated surfaces with 3 different representations of explicit, implicit, and parametric equations, spanning $15$ scientific categories.
+The construction of \modelname, as visualized in Figure \ref{fig:dataset}, follows a structured multi-phase pipeline designed to ensure analytic validity, structural diversity, and robustness against memorization. \textbf{(1) Domain Selection:} We first identify scientifically motivated problem settings (such as optics, fluid dynamics, electromagnetics, materials science, and robotics) that naturally give rise to continuous 3D surfaces expressible through analytic equations, which serve as principled templates for surface construction. \textbf{(2) Equation Selection:} Within each domain, representative problems are selected and their analytic surface equations are obtained in explicit, implicit, or parametric form, providing interpretable analytic seeds for transformation. \textbf{(3) Operator Distribution:} The collected corpus is analyzed to estimate the empirical distribution of symbolic operators (e.g., trigonometric, exponential, rational, polynomial), ensuring that later augmentations reflect realistic symbolic usage patterns commonly observed in scientific modeling, rather than relying on arbitrary or statistically ungrounded operator compositions. \textbf{(4) Compositional Augmentation:} To mitigate memorization of canonical forms, we apply controlled symbolic perturbations inspired by LLM-SRBench~\citep{llmsrbench}, including functional nesting (e.g., $\sin(x)\!\rightarrow\!\sin(x^2+ y^2)$), additive and multiplicative term blending, coordinate reparameterization (affine, polar, or spherical substitutions), and operator substitution (e.g., replacing $\sin(x)$ with $\tanh(x)$ or $(1-e^{-x})$).
+These augmentations produce non-canonical yet analytically solvable variants that maintain interpretability while forcing models to reason compositionally rather than retrieve memorized templates. \textbf{(5) Novelty Check:} Each generated equation is symbolically simplified and verified for analytic solvability, numerical stability, and novelty relative to prior benchmarks (Feynman~\citep{feynman}, SRBench~\citep{srbench}), discarding redundant or trivial forms. \textbf{(6) Stability Check:} Candidate surfaces are evaluated under boundary and edge conditions (e.g., $x,y\!=\!0$ or asymptotic limits) to ensure continuity, differentiability, and bounded evaluation domains. \textbf{(7) Data Generation:} For each validated surface, we uniformly sample points across a bounded 3D domain to produce reference datasets for explicit, implicit, and parametric formulations, using adaptive sampling density in regions of high curvature. \textbf{(8) Expert Validation:} Finally, all surfaces are visually inspected by domain experts to confirm smoothness, completeness, and analytic consistency, removing degenerate or unstable cases.
+This pipeline yields a benchmark of $183$ rigorously validated surfaces with three canonical representations (explicit, implicit, and parametric), spanning $15$ structural surface categories.